CS-SI/pytest-executable/doc/fixtures.rst

 Tolerances fixture
 ------------------

-This fixture is used to get the values of the tolerances defined in the |yaml|, see :ref:`yaml-tol`.
-It provides the :py:data:`tolerances` dictionary that binds a data name to an object that has 2 attributes:
+The :py:data:`tolerances` fixture provides the tolerances defined in the
+|yaml|, see :ref:`yaml-tol`.
+The :py:data:`tolerances` object is a dictionary
+that binds a data name to an object that has 2 attributes:

 - :py:attr:`rel`: the relative tolerance,
 - :py:attr:`abs`: the absolute tolerance.